-Streamflow data required by section 10.2 shall be transmitted, in an appropriate format, not less than hourly, to an internet site accessible to the State Water Board and the public.
+Streamflow data required by section 10.2 shall be transmitted, in an appropriate format, not less than hourly, to an internet site accessible to the State Water Board and the public, unless the Deputy Director for Water Rights determines, on a case by case basis, that daily transmission is infeasible.
 Streamflow data shall also be submitted with Permittee Progress Reports, Reports of Licensee, or whenever requested by the State Water Board.